marco-willi/camera-trap-classifier/README.md

 ### Using a GPU

 To train models on large camera trap datasets a GPU is necessary.
 Besides installing Python and all required modules, nvidia drivers have to be installed on the computer to make use of the GPU (see https://developer.nvidia.com/cuda-downloads and https://developer.nvidia.com/cudnn).
-An easy option is to use an image that contains all required installations and use that to set up a GPU instance of a cloud provider.
+An easy option is to use a disk image that contains all required installations and use that to set up a GPU instance of a cloud provider.
 Such images are widely available and may be provided by the cloud providers.
 We created our own image and used AWS to run our models (see below for details).

 ### Tensorflow GPU Docker installation on AWS